MarkyMan4/filequery/README.md

                         file to write results to instead of printing to standard output --out_file_format OUT_FILE_FORMAT
-                        either csv or parquet, defaults to csv --config CONFIG       path to JSON config file
+                        either csv or parquet, defaults to csv --delimiter DELIMITER
+                        delimiter to use when printing result or writing to CSV file --config CONFIG       path to JSON config file
 ```